 The Certified Expert in ESG & Impact Investing is designed as a six month, pure online programme.
 Participants should budget around 150 hours to complete the programme, complete all assignments and sit for the final exam.

 Unit 1: Introduction and Overview: What are ESG Criteria and Impact Investing

 This introductory unit provides you with an understanding of how ESG criteria and Impact Investing relate to traditional mainstream finance.
 It familiarises you with major stakeholders, initiatives, and approaches for integrating non-financial issues into the day-to-day activities of investing.
 Key concepts and themes are introduced, which establish foundations for a learning journey that will be expanded upon over the subsequent units.

 ESG and Impact Investing are orientated within different operational contexts: from asset management, through direct investment, to advisory services, etc. This unit helps you understand what is relevant for your context, whilst also making you aware of other requirements you may encounter in adjacent parts of the industry.
 It contextualises the historical evolution and theoretical development of ESG and Impact Investing to show how they complement each other, and to demystify why some narratives about managing non-financial factors appear to be fragmented and conflicting.
 Conceptual structures are presented that help you apply theory to praxis via a unified framework.

-Unit 3: Strategies for Measuring and Managing ESG Criteria and Impact
+Unit 3: A Quality Assurance Approach to Managing ESG Issues and Impact

 There are different strategic pathways available to managing ESG and impact factors.
 Each pathway represents a different level of methodological intensity.
 You will be introduced to the techniques and tools that are relevant for each, and learn how to choose the pathway that is most suitable for your needs or circumstances.
 This unit also clarifies how these strategic pathways align with operational mind-sets such as compliance, risk management, as well as proactively managing performance against non-financial goals.